Iowa is a leader in providing school choice options to families.

 Private School Choice:

 Iowa families have access to two private school choice options: a personal use program and a donation tax credit program.
-The Individual School Tuition Organization Tax Credit, instituted in 2006, allows individuals to receive a tax credit for donating to scholarship-granting organizations (SGOs).
-In 2009, nearly 10,000 of these scholarships were awarded to low-income Iowa students.
-Individuals can also receive tax credits for education-related expenses.
+The Education Expense Credit gives parents a tax credit of up to $250 to cover any educational expenses.
+According to the Friedman Foundation for Educational Choice, "participation in Iowa's tax-credit scholarship program has grown 41% since 2008."
+Additionally, the Individual School Tuition Organization Tax Credit allows individuals to receive a 65% tax credit for donating to School Tuition Organizations (STOs), nonprofits that award scholarships to children to attend a private school.
+In 2012, over 10,000 of these scholarships were awarded to low-income Iowa students.

 In 2011, Iowa expanded its Scholarship Tax Credit Program by over $1 million a year.